biotope/biotope-element/docs/styling.md

 // "style" variable coming from a loader
 // imported with, for example: import style from './styles.css';
 const style = {
-  // doesnt mater what's inside the object
+  // doesn't mater what's inside the object
 };
 style.toString = () => 'color: red;';